-- The British Paediatric Pathology Association (BRIPPA) - The Royal College of Obstetrics and Gynaecology (RCOG) - The Royal College of Midwives (RCM).
+- The British Paediatric Pathology Association (BRIPPA) - The Royal College of Obstetrics and Gynaecology (RCOG) - The Royal College of Paediatrics and Child Health (RCPCH) - The Royal College of Midwives (RCM).

 The information used to develop this tissue pathway was collected from electronic searching of the medical literature, previous recommendations of the RCPath, RCOG and local guidelines and protocols from perinatal pathology units in the United Kingdom.
 Published evidence was evaluated using modified SIGN guidance (see Appendix D).
 The level of evidence was either grade C or D, or met the GPP/good practice point criteria.
 Consensus of evidence in the tissue pathways was achieved by expert review.
 Gaps in the evidence were identified by College Fellows via feedback received from consultation.